lkodinsson/MARS/Basic/PHB.md

 | 10 | 54 | r20 | Master |

 <sup>1</sup>Becoming trained in any advanced skill costs 4 experience points rather than the usual 2.

+Talents can also be acquired at varying costs dependent on the specific talent.
+These will provide more breadth of ability to your character rather than raw numerical improvement.
+You can even acquire talents that other archetypes start with.

+Click [here](/Basic/Talents.md) for the list of universal talents.

+Click [here](/Fantasy/Talents.md) for the list of fantasy talents.